Howardian Hills

-The Howardian Hills are an Area of Outstanding Natural Beauty located between the Yorkshire Wolds, the North York Moors National Park, and the Vale of York.
-They are named after the Howard family who still own local lands.
+The Howardian Hills are a range of hills in England located between the Yorkshire Wolds, the North York Moors, and the Vale of York.
+They are named after the Howard family, who still own land locally, and have been designated a National Landscape.

 Topography

 The Howardian Hills form 79 square miles of well-wooded undulating countryside between the flat agricultural Vales of Pickering and York.
 The irregular 558 ft high ridges of the Howardian Hills are a southern extension of the rocks of the Hambleton Hills in the North York Moors.
 Jurassic limestone, pastures, and extensive woodland overlook the agricultural plains below.
 On the eastern edge, the River Derwent cuts through the Hills in the Kirkham Gorge, a deep winding valley formed as an overflow channel from glacial Lake Pickering.

 Settlement

 Although there are no towns within the AONB, the market towns of Helmsley and Malton lie just beyond the boundary.
 From Malton to Hovingham is a line of spring line villages.
 The majority of older buildings are made of locally quarried limestone with red pantile roofs and those which developed as part of the grand country house estates have largely retained a coherent identity.
 The village of Ampleforth and its Abbey and College lie within the area.